dc4eu/educational-pilot/sectorial-rulebook/README.md

 - **[Data Model](./data-model.md)**: The structure for educational data following W3C Verifiable Credential standards.

-- **[Education and Professional Qualifications Ontology](./european-learning-model.md)**: The European Learning Model (ELM) that creates a shared understanding of educational achievements.
+- **[Education and Professional Qualifications Ontology](./european-learning-model.md)**: The European Learning Model (ELM) that creates a shared understanding of educationaland professional qualifications achievements.

 - **[Sectorial EAA Catalogue](./sectorial-eaa-catalogue/)**: Comprehensive catalogue of educational and professional credential data models, schemas, and implementation examples that demonstrate practical application of the rulebook principles.